 Students planning to apply for admission to the Honors program should consult §15.2.2 for admission requirements.
+Prior to making this application they must consult with the Coordinator of Religious Studies on the availability of an honors thesis supervisor in their area of thesis research interest.

-Honors in Religious Studies requires a minimum of \star 48 and a maximum of \star 72 (senior level).
-Students must normally take RELIG 101 (\star 6) and a 400-level RELIG course in Methodology (\star 3).
+Honors in Religious Studies requires a minimum of \star 48 and a maximum of \star 72 (senior level) RELIG and approved cross-listed courses.
+Students must take RELIG 200 (\star 3) and RELIG 475 (\star 3).